ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 # Dataset

+The recommendations graph is taken as fixed, and we do not know how it was constructed.

 Each graph vertex corresponds to a music /album/ which contains one or more tracks.
 In order to limit the size of the audio dataset I only considered music albums having the largest <a href="https://en.wikipedia.org/wiki/Centrality#Degree_centrality">in-degree centrality</a>.
 In simpler words, these are the most recommended albums in the recommendations graph.

-There are a number of preprocessing steps, and the intermediate results are stored in SQLite, indexed by album and track metadata.
-For the sake of brevity let's summarize the preprocessing:
+There are a number of preprocessing steps, and the intermediate results are stored in SQLite to minimize the amount of training-time CPU compute.
+Here is a summary:

 * Compute the <b>graph in-degrees</b> : `INSERT OR REPLACE INTO nodes_degrees SELECT to_node, count(to_node) FROM edges GROUP BY to_node`
 * Download top $k$ albums by in-degree <b>centrality</b>: `SELECT album_url, nodes.album_id FROM nodes INNER JOIN nodes_degrees ON nodes.album_id = nodes_degrees.album_id WHERE degree > {degree_min} ORDER BY degree DESC LIMIT {k}`.
 So far I used $degree = 10$ and $k = 50$.